Corporate travel safety 2022

 Business travel and duty of care

-There is a lot that can go wrong when an employee is sent on a business trip – and the company needs to be prepared for whatever happens.
-Some common issues that corporate travellers face include:
+There is a lot that can potentially go wrong when an employee is sent on a business trip—and the company needs to be prepared for whatever happens.
+To the corporate traveler, this means landing in a foreign city and still feeling confident that the company has their back.

-• Missing a flight
+• Missing a flight or flight cancellations

-• Getting sick while abroad
+• Becoming ill while abroad

 • Accidents requiring medical attention